hipc-book/hipc-book.github.io/_lectures/4-on-core_parallelism.md

 }
 ```

 In this code we're simply adding successive elements of `a` to `b` and storing the result in `c`.
-Unrolling this loop by a factor of 4 would mean copying the body of the loop 3 times and increasing the loop step function to account for the new much larger steps.
+Unrolling this loop by a factor of 4 would mean copying the body of the loop 3 times and increasing the loop step function to account for the now much larger steps.
 In other words, each new iteration would do the work of 4 iterations in the previous example.

 ```c
 for (int i = 0; i < N; i += 4) { // the loop now steps forward 4 at a time.